The latest information

 Yes, passing in transit is allowed.

 May I enter Mecklenburg-Vorpommern for work-related reasons?

-In addition, since November 8th 2020, a digital registration has to be made if you are entering Mecklenburg-Vorpommern from an international risk area.
-The digital registration can be accessed at www.einreiseanmeldung.de.
+In the case of a onetime business trip from a foreign risk area to Mecklenburg-Vorpommern, the rules stated above under "Travel to Mecklenburg-Vorpommern" apply.
+In addition, since 8 November 2020, a digital registration must be made if the entry to MV is from an international risk area.
+The digital registration can be found at www.einreiseanmeldung.de.

 Am I allowed to travel to Mecklenburg-Vorpommern from abroad as an one-day visitor?

 No, you are currently not allowed.

 I have booked a holiday trip - am I allowed to travel to Mecklenburg-Vorpommern?

 I am currently in Mecklenburg-Vorpommern and believe I show symptoms of Covid-19.
 Who can I contact?

 An infection with the coronavirus can lead to symptoms such as fever and a continuous cough.
 A runny nose, shortness of breath, muscle and joint pain, a sore throat and headaches have also been reported.
 Some people experience nausea / vomiting and diarrhea.
 If you notice symptoms of this kind during your stay in Mecklenburg-Vorpommern, please contact the local health department in the region you are visiting or call the nationwide patient service on +49 116 117.